Flex Ltd. (FLEX) Shares Up Despite Recent Market Volatility

 Conclusion

-In conclusion, Flex Ltd. (FLEX) has seen better performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+To put it simply, Flex Ltd. (FLEX) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.